-2.71.7.9.4 Operating class
+2.71.7.9.4 Operating-Class

 Enter the code for the global operating class of the access point.
-Using the operating class, you inform a station on which frequency bands and channels your access point is available.
+The operating class is used to inform a station about the frequency bands and channels used by your access point.
 Example: